near/NEPs/specs/Standards/Tokens/FungibleToken.md

 It's done to prevent denial of service attack on the contract by taking all available storage.
 If the storage decreases, the contract will issue a refund for the storage stake difference.
 The unused tokens from the attached deposit are also going to be refunded, so it's safe to attach more deposit than required.
+- The deployed contract has to be locked.
+It means it should not have any access keys on the account of the contract, to prevent contract from being modified or deleted.

 Interface: